-- 95% (2020 - 95%) of the loans and advances portfolio is categorized in the top two grades of the internal rating system; - 99% (2020 - 98%) of the portfolio is backed by collateral in the form of mortgage debenture, legal mortgages, life and comprehensive insurance, bills of sale, cash and guarantees; - The bank continues to grant loans and advances and purchase investment securities in accordance with its lending policies and guidelines; and - 51% (2020 - 62%) of the investments securities are graded "investment grade" (that is grade B and CariBBB and above) by external rating agencies. - The Bank continues to hold cash and its short-term fixed deposits with reputable financial institutions.
+- 96% (2021 - 95%) of the loans and advances portfolio is categorized in the top two grades of the internal rating system; - 99% (2021 - 99%) of the portfolio is backed by collateral in the form of mortgage debenture, legal mortgages, life and comprehensive insurance, bills of sale, cash and guarantees; - The Bank continues to grant loans and advances and purchase investment securities in accordance with its lending policies and guidelines; and - 51% (2021 - 51%) of the investment securities are graded "investment grade" (that is grade B and CariBBB and above) by external rating agencies. - The Bank continues to hold cash and its short-term fixed deposits with reputable financial institutions.